 20 Presgrave Place, Melbourne

-Step under Lonsdale Street and be transported to the classic French brasseries of New York via Bar Margaux, where the gun team is serving classic cocktails and bistro fare all the way until 5am.
+A hidden gem worth knowing about, step under Lonsdale Street and be transported to the classic French brasseries of New York via Bar Margaux, where the gun team is serving classic cocktails and bistro fare all the way until 5am.
 Vintage-inspired red-leather banquettes, black-and-white subway tiles and dim lighting snatch away all sense of time as you keep the orders rolling, from oysters and champagne to lobster Croque Monsieur and Manhattans.

 111 Lonsdale Street, Melbourne